About Me

 An award-winning journalist, I write for publications such as the Nature family of journals, Yale E360, Undark, The Guardian, Nautilus, The New York Times, The New Republic, Ensia, Slate, and many others.
 I am the author of HOT, HUNGRY PLANET: The Fight to Stop a Global Food Crisis in the Face of Climate Change (St. Martin’s Press; 2017).

-Previously, I was a public policy scholar at the Woodrow Wilson Center in Washington, D.C., where I conducted research on global food security, resilience, and policies related to sustainable agriculture.
-I was a senior fellow and journalist-in-residence at the National Socio-Environmental Synthesis Center at the University of Maryland.
-In 2018, the Rockefeller Foundation Bellagio Center awarded me a residency on the theme of science for development.
-I am a member of the Society of Environmental Journalists, the National Association of Science Writers, and the D.C.
+My work has been supported through fellowships and awards, including the Rockefeller Foundation’s Bellagio Center in Bellagio, Italy; and the Woodrow Wilson Center in Washington, D.C., where I conducted research on global food security, resilience, and policies related to sustainable agriculture.
+From 2015-2020, I was a Senior Fellow and Journalist-in-Residence at the National Socio-Environmental Synthesis Center at the University of Maryland.
+For 2024-2027, I have been named a Fulbright Specialist for a collaborations in media.
+I am a member of the Society of Environmental Journalists, the National Association of Science Writers, Investigative Reporters and Editors, the Author’s Guild, and the D.C.
 Science Writers Association.
-I graduated from Boston University and Simmons College in Boston.
+I received a B.S. and M.S. from Boston University and Simmons College in Boston.

-When I’m not at my desk I’m outdoors, exploring Rock Creek Park in Northwest D.C. and beyond.
-I’m a runner and like to stay active with sports like tennis and cycling.
-I’m also a student of the piano.
-I try to be on time.
+When I’m not at my desk or at my piano, I’m outdoors, exploring Prater Park in Vienna, the Vienna Woods, the Alps, and beyond.
+I love birdwatching.
+I’m a lifelong runner, and I like to stay active with sports like rowing, tennis and cycling.
+I’m an enthusiastic student of classical piano.